The Pathwork Lectures

-The 1996 Edition, which contains 258 lectures, some of which were transcribed from question and answer sessions, has been edited to simplify the complex language structure in which the original lectures were created.
+The following 258 lectures were transcribed from Eva’s live channeling, and have been edited to simplify some of the more complex language.
 Eva’s native tongue was German and her sentence structure reflected this, sometimes resulting in awkward English usage.
 This edition also eliminates what can be seen as sexist terminology, common in the period of transmission of the material but not accepted in practice today and, in general, simplifies the language where to do so will not interfere with the meaning of the lecture itself.

 The subject tonight will be self-confidence.
 What is self-confidence?
 When your real being, your real self, your intuitive nature manifests, there is no uncertainty in you, no doubt about your right reaction or action, and no wavering.
 Your instant and spontaneous reaction is of such a nature that you know deep down, “This is right, this is so.”